September 12, 2001 • By Ed Wrather

 There is only one place of ultimate safety for the human race.
 That place of safety is a Strong Tower not made with human hands.
 That place of safety is the Strong Tower of the Lord.
 The only way of entry is through Jesus Christ (John 14:6).
 Let us run to the Strong Tower of our Lord.

-Personal Note Concerning Events of September 11, 2001: I started watching the news this morning just in time to be shocked to see the second plane crash into the World Trade Center.
+Personal Note Concerning Events of September 11, 2001: I had been at the church praying and had just walked back over to the parsonage when I started watching the news this morning just in time to be shocked to see the second plane crash into the World Trade Center.
 That was just the first of many shocks this day has held so far as I watched with horror the events that have unfolded.
 Once again we have been forced to take our minds off of our little petty problems and think of the agony of life and death.
 We pray for those who are still alive but trapped.
 We pray for those who have been injured but struggling to survive.
 We pray for those whose loved ones have been killed or injured.
 Let us look to our Lord during this time.
 Isaiah 26:3 comes to mind.
 "Thou wilt keep him in perfect peace, whose mind is stayed on Thee: because he trusteth in Thee." - Ed Wrather 09-11-01.